Skip to main content

 How Cleverer helps

-Cleverer gives businesses a practical way to assign staff training, track completion, maintain recurring visibility, and demonstrate that staff compliance effort stayed active over time.
+Cleverer gives businesses a practical compliance platform to assign staff obligations, track completion, maintain recurring visibility, and demonstrate that staff compliance effort stayed active over time.
 That supports a stronger people-side compliance position for audits, insurers, clients, and internal oversight.

 Need a better cyber compliance baseline for your business?

-Cleverer helps you move from generic awareness to visible staff training, clearer reporting expectations, and better ongoing evidence.
+Cleverer helps you move from generic awareness to visible staff compliance, clearer reporting expectations, and better ongoing evidence through a structured platform.

 FAQ

-Why is staff training still so important if we already have technical controls?
+Why are staff obligations still so important if we already have technical controls?

 Because people still handle requests, data, messages, and decisions every day.
 Technical controls help, but they do not remove human error or poor judgement.